 Garlic and Shallots are best started in the fall months, around September to mid-October, and left to overwinter.
 Spring will bring a harvest of huge bulbs ready to pull around late May to early June.
 Plant bunching or green onions in early fall and plan to harvest them in November leaving room for bulbing sweet onions to be planted in January – March.

 Even if you do not plant fall vegetables it is a good idea to do the following steps to get your garden ready for next spring.

 Growing Tips — Fall Garden Conditioning

 Preparing your garden for next year is very important.
-If done properly it allows you to use less chemical fertilizers and create a more loamy, light, soil with lots of microorganisms that will dig and digest organic material all winter long.
+If done properly it allows you to use fewer chemical fertilizers and create a more loamy, light, soil with lots of microorganisms that will dig and digest organic material all winter long.
 This adds fertility to your garden that would have to be added in next spring at a slower and more expensive rate.
 For example, adding dead leaves to your garden makes for sweeter tomatoes next spring and provides better drainage at the same time.
-Here are some other mulching materials which can be added to your soil to improve the consistency and fertility:
+Here are some other mulching materials which can be added to your soil to improve consistency and fertility: